 This course is designed to teach students the basics of animation.
-Students learn how to create characters, storyboard, present, and create an animated story.
-Students are introduced to the principles of animation and basic techniques including staging, timing, mechanics, and kinetics.
-Students move from basic flip book and stop motion animation to digital animation using Adobe Animate.
-Using this program, students work with digital timelines, key frames, and outputting content for the web.
-Students work independently and in teams to script, plot, and bring to life an animated story or scene.
+Students will learn how to create characters, storyboard, present and create an animated story.
+Students will be introduced to the principles of animation and basic techniques including staging, timing, mechanics and kinetics.
+Students will move from basic flip book and analog animation to creating a short digital animation using Adobe Animate-where they will work with digital timelines, key frames and outputting content for the web.
+Students will work on their own and in teams to script, plot, and bring to life an animated story or scene.